MY RELIGION,

 church.
 I am infidel to all materialism of science that worships

-matter as God and sees no divine intelligence behind the stars that move
+matter as God and sees no divine intelligence behind the stars that

 in their orbits and the laws that govern the material universe.
-Yes! and
+Yes!

 being infidel to these I believe in all that has ever been given to man